chrisgjarrett/chrisgjarrett.github.io/_portfolio/remote-work-analytics.md

 It can be seen that females tend to have proportionally more laboratory results to process than expected, while males get less.
 There also looks to be a large difference in expected medical letters, where males are getting more medical letters to process and females less.

 Statistics such as these can help to understand what kind of results doctors are ordering and can also point towards the kinds of patients doctors get assigned.
-A deeper dive is needed to understand whether the differences are problematic from a gender equality perspective, but these sorts of insights could help doctors at the administrative level, ensuring that different types of patients are assigned equally across doctors.

 One limitation is that we do not know the gender of the patients, which probably has a large effect on which doctor they are assigned to.
 More interesting insights could be obtained if patient gender could be controlled for.

+A deeper dive is needed to understand whether the differences are problematic from a gender equality perspective.
+However, these sorts of insights could help doctors at the administrative level, ensuring that different types of patients are assigned equally across doctors and that doctors' workloads are equal.

 ## Across regions
 Similar results are seen across regions, with a p value of 0 for the chi-squared test.
 This indicates that results are not equally distributed across regions, with doctors in some regions having more types of results than others.